Opening hours and access

 Sound Engineer: Davide Bertolini

 Section of workshops and technical services also accounts for much of the internal operation.
-The section can assist with paint and cleaning equipment, supply of chairs and tables, waste management and waste sorting, inspection of escape routes, assistance with light, electricity and water.
+Maintenance can assist with the supply of chairs and tables, waste management and waste sorting, inspection of escape routes, fire safety, and assistance with lighting, electricity, and water.